All Episodes

 Thank you.

-So I thank goodness I have a great staff.
+Thank goodness I have a great staff.

-Um, all right, so big fight today.
+So big fight today.

-We have had four separate investigations now that have gone on for almost two and a half, well, actually, almost three years.
+We have had four separate investigations now that have gone on for almost two and a half.

 Russia, Trump, Russia, Trump, Trump, Russia, Russia, Russia.

-There's no there after nine months.
+Even Peter Strzzok, there's no there there after nine months.

 Lisa Page, we had nothing after nine months.

-And by the way, this was a full-on, you know, head to top to bottom, head to toe investigation here.
+And by the way, this was a full-on, you know, head to top to bottom, head-to-toe investigation here.

 That's what it was.